Govee Glide Wall Lights review: Smooth operator

 Govee Glide is a unique product that fits quite well into the home decor space.
 As is the case with all home decor products, not everyone is going to love this light.
 I don't doubt that folks who want to spruce up their place and want that modern glow will eat these up.
 There's no color they can't radiate, and with the ability to create custom patterns and colors, there's no color decor they won't match.

 Of course, the downside is that, with such a specific look, this won't fit in everyone's space.
-While you can customize the number of segments you use, the configuration can only be in one of two shapes.
+While you can customize the number of segments you use, the configuration can only comes in two shapes: straight, and elbow corner.
 If a line or a bend doesn't work for your space, you're simply out of luck.

-For me, that's the biggest disadvantage to this particular design.
-Second is the limited ability to easily move them around since they rely on 3M Command Strips to be mounted.
+Govee Glide gives your living space a decidedly high-tech look with its brilliant customizable array of colors and patterns.
+The shape might be limited, but its unique look is unmistakable.